mavryk-network/mavryk-protocol/docs/developer/error_monad_p1_result.rst

 You can also use the functions from `the standard library’s Result module <https://ocaml.org/api/Result.html>`__.
-Note however, that some of these functions are shadowed in the extended library of Octez, which you will learn more about later.
+Note however, that some of these functions are shadowed in the extended library of Mavkit, which you will learn more about later.

 Mixing different kinds of errors